 GET /api/v1/users/{id}

-Retrieves a User from your Okta org.
+Retrieves a user from your Okta org.

-- The request returns the User linked to the API token that is specified in the Authorization header, not the User linked to the active session.
-Details of the Admin User who granted the API token is returned.
+- The request returns the user linked to the API token that is specified in the Authorization header, not the user linked to the active session.
+Details of the admin user who granted the API token is returned.

-- When the end User has an active Okta session, it is typically a CORS request from the browser.
-Therefore, it's possible to retrieve the current User without the Authorization header.
+- When the end user has an active Okta session, it is typically a CORS request from the browser.
+Therefore, it's possible to retrieve the current user without the Authorization header.

 Note: Some browsers block third-party cookies by default, which disrupts Okta functionality in certain flows.
 See Mitigate the impact of third-party cookie deprecation.